 Even though the words ‘My name is Bob’ appear in both segments, we look at each segment as a whole.
 For that reason, both of the segments above are unique.

 - My name is Bob.
 (Repeated)

 Here, the words in all the segments are the same; however, the first segment differs in punctuation.
 There is no full stop after the word ‘Bob’, and therefore, it is considered unique.
 The second and third segments are identical, and so, we consider the first time the segment is used as unique and any subsequent use as repetition.
 You’d wonder how a small punctuation mark can make such a great difference.
 Since we always look at segments as a whole and not through the individual words that build them, even a minor change can alter the meaning and context.

 Now that we know how unique and repeated segments are identified, it’s essential to understand how they impact the cost of translation.
 For that, we need to return to our original case at hand – repeated words.

 Once you understand the concept of repeated segments, calculating repeated words is easy.

 To calculate the repeated words for a segment, multiply the number of times the segment is repeated by the number of words within the segment.
 To get the total number of repeated words, you will need to follow the same calculation for each unique segment that is repeated and add the answers.
 Fortunately, CAT tools do these calculations for you.

 The per-word translation cost for repeated words is generally less than the price of unique words.
 This is because the translator only has to translate the associated segments once, thereby reducing the time and effort it would take to translate the same content multiple times.

 Now that you know exactly how unique and repeated word counts are calculated, it’s time to take the plunge!
-Partner with a translation and localization company that uses an accurate and reliable CAT tool, can ensure long-term pricing benefits and offers discounted pricing on repeated words from the word go!
+Partner with a translation and localisation company that uses an accurate and reliable CAT tool can ensure long-term pricing benefits and offers discounted pricing on repeated words from the word go!